High Speed Rail--An

 - Extraordinary Writ--CHSRA’s attempt to get around decisions in the Tos and Validation cases by petitioning the CA Supreme Court

-- Fresno-Bakersfield--Two counties, a city, two non-profits and a partnership challenge the project-level FEIR for this section of the HSR project
+- Fresno-Bakersfield--Two counties, a city, two non-profits and a partnership challenge the project-level FEIR for this section of the HSR project (This case is currently on hold, awaiting California Supreme Court resolution of a conflict between two appellate decisions on the federal preemption of CEQA.)

 - ARB Scoping Plan Challenge--TRANSDEF sued the Air Resources Board for its inclusion of HSR as a GHG emissions reduction measure